-While clearing a challenge, be respectful of the voter and discuss the information quietly to provide as much privacy as possible.
+While discussing a challenge notation with a voter, be respectful of the voter and discuss the information quietly to provide as much privacy as possible.
 All language on specific challenges will appear on the screen when you are checking in a voter.
-Follow the instructions on the poll pad screen, which are listed below.
+Follow the instructions on the poll pad screen, which are listed for reference on the following pages.